 Cellulose Fibre: Ecological Insulation

 When selecting an insulation material for your building, many factors come into play.
 You must consider cost, energy efficiency and environmental impact, but also the occupants’ health, safety and quality of life.
 Cellulose fibre is an interesting choice meeting all these criteria.
-SOPRA-CELLULOSE is a thermal and acoustic insulation composed of 85% recycled newspapers and 15% fireproofing minerals.
+SOPRA-CELLULOSE is a thermal and acoustic insulation composed of more than 80% recycled paper and cardboard and 15% fireproofing minerals.

 Thanks to its recycled fibre composition and eco-friendly manufacturing process, SOPRA-CELLULOSE is one of the most environmentally friendly insulation products on the market.
 By giving a second life to a residual material from selective collection, cellulose contributes to the preservation of natural resources, the LEED program and other green-building programs providing the right to tax credits.
 SOPRA-CELLULOSE also meets the requirements of GREENGUARD Gold certification.